-The agentlib option loads and runs the dynamic JVMTI agent library libname with the given options.
+The agentlib option loads and runs the dynamic JVMTI agent library lib with the given options.

-Jamaica comes with a statically built in debugging agent that can be selected by setting BuiltInAgent as name.
-A typical example would be: -agentlib= BuiltInAgent=transport=dt_socket, server=y, address=8000.
-This starts the application and waits for an incoming connection of a debugger on port 8000.
+Jamaica comes with a statically built in debugging agent that can be activated by selecting BuiltInAgent.
+For example, -agentlib=BuiltInAgent= transport=dt_socket, server=y, address=8000 starts the application and waits for an incoming connection of a debugger on port 8000.
 The BuiltInAgent is currently the only agent supported by JamaicaVM.